 - Intravenous (IV) sedation.
 A common option for wisdom teeth and dental implant patients, IV sedation allows the patient to enter a sleep-like state for the duration of the procedure.
 It is a quick-acting medicine because it is administered directly into a vein.
 Most patients who opt for IV sedation do not remember the procedure afterward, a common side effect.

 - Hospital or Surgery Center-Based General Anesthesia.
 Procedures that require general anesthesia in a surgery center or hospital are usually more complex and extensive in nature.
 A patient is completely unconscious under general anesthesia.
 An anesthesiologist will administer this type of anesthesia.

 We want our patients to feel safe, comfortable, and informed throughout their treatment.
 We recognize that any oral surgery procedure can cause varying levels of anxiety in many patients, and want to make sure we do everything that we can to provide the most comfortable experience possible.
-We offer several options for anesthesia at California Oral Surgery & Dental Implant Center in Garden Grove, CA, to suit our patients’ individual preferences and oral surgery treatment needs.
-Dr. Larson and Dr. Park will discuss your customized treatment plan, including your options for anesthesia, and work with you to select the best option.
+We offer several options for anesthesia at California Oral Surgery & Dental Implant Center in Huntington Beach, CA, to suit our patients’ individual preferences and oral surgery treatment needs.
+Your doctor will discuss your customized treatment plan, including your options for anesthesia, and work with you to select the best option.
 Please contact our office to learn more.